ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Tasks">

->- Check that the logic app has sufficient RBAC configurations for the Event Grid System Topic on the Storage Account `stdatalabnoipa[randomid]`.
+>- Check that the logic app has the `Event Grid Contributor` role for the Event Grid System Topic on the Storage Account `stdatalabnoipa[randomid]`.

 </div>